Babeș-Bolyai University: Academics

 Babeș-Bolyai University has almost 50.000 students in 2021.
 Between 1993 and 2021, the number of students has quadrupled, from 12,247 in 1993 to 48,620 in 2021.
 The structure of the student body is composed out of 2,239 PhD students, 9,543 master's degree students, and 33,139 undergraduates.
 The university has 22 faculties and an academic community of over 55.000 members.
 It offers bachelor's, master's, and PhD degrees, along with advanced postgraduate studies.
 UBB is the only university in Europe that has four faculties of theology (Orthodox, Reformed, Roman Catholic, and Greek Catholic).

 The university is a multicultural institution which is very well illustrated by its structure: there are 291 study programmes in Romanian (148 bachelor's studies and 143 master's studies); 110 study programmes in Hungarian (70 bachelor's studies and 40 master's studies); and 15 study programmes in German (10 bachelor's studies and 5 master's studies).
 The Hungarian and German minorities are proportionately represented in the Professors' Council and the University Senate.

 41.5% of foreign students come from Moldova and Ukraine, 27.4% from EU and EEA, and 31.1% from non-EU and non-EEA states.

 Faculties

 Ranking

 UBB typically occupies the first position among the Romanian universities in the major international ranking of universities.
 In 2016, the Romanian Ministry of Education and Research commissioned the University Metaranking, combining the major international rankings of universities, as recognized by IREG).
-Since 2016, UBB occupies the first position among Romanian universities in the same Metaranking, although the classication process is now undertaken by the independent organization.
+Since 2016, UBB occupies the first position among Romanian universities in the same Metaranking, although the classification process is now undertaken by the independent organization.
 In February 2022, the Ministry of Education issued a new methodology and metaranking, where UBB also occupied the first place.
 In 2019, based on British QS STAR academic audit, UBB was evaluated as an international university with excellence in teaching and research.
 In 2021, another QS audit granted the university a five-star rating, which is indicative of a world-class university, with an internationally recognized reputation across multiple academic fields.